From Prison to Prince

 - Exchange his power for financial reward.

-His thirteen years in captivity had taught him patience, restrain and humility.
+His thirteen years in captivity had taught him patience, restraint and humility.

 - He immediately acknowledged that he had no power except by God.